Izzy78745/obsidian-notes/APE UNIT 2.1.md

 - ## John Calvin
 	- ##### One of the things this guy did was systematize the Protestant doctrine, in which he named The Institutes of the Christian Religion.
-		- His first doctrine was Predestination- It stated that God had decided from before the world was even created, who would be
+		- His first doctrine was Predestination- It stated that God had decided from before the world was even created, who would be saved or go to hell.
+And therefore Salvation and Damnation was not of human choice but of God's choice